guptapriya7171/React-Notes/README.md

 3. <b>Redux</b>
    Redux is a tool for a state management.
 In react application, we have several components with their respective states.
 So for managing and passing those data we can take the help of redux.
    <h3>Features</h3>
-   1. Redux is predictable
+   1. Redux is predictable<br>
-         -- we do know from where the state is changing, why it is changing and who it is changing
+         -- we do know from where the state is changing, why it is changing and who it is changing.<br>
-   2. Easier to maintain
+   2. Easier to maintain<br>
-        -- Easier to maintain because of a predefined properties.
+        -- Easier to maintain because of a predefined properties.<br>
-   3. Persistence of storage
+   3. Persistence of storage <br>
-       -- we can prefill data in our local storage
+       -- we can prefill data in our local storage<br>